-An affected community is one in the vicinity of a permanent project facility, their SPZ and RoW, as well as temporary installations erected for construction purposes and/or used for project's operation.
-In event of an oil spill or other event this definition is expanded to include additional communities, including those in neighboring countries.
+^{1.} A directly affected community is one in the vicinity of a permanent project facility, their SPZ and RoW, as well as temporary installations erected for construction purposes and/or used for project's operation.
+In event of an oil spill or other event, this definition is expanded to include additional communities, including those in neighbouring countries.

-Vulnerable groups and individuals include the following audiences that have greater susceptibility to impact:
+^{2.} Vulnerable groups or individuals include the following categories that have greater susceptibility to impact:

-persons with disabilities and their carers;
+[·] persons with disabilities and their carers;

-low-income families with average income less than subsistence level or those dependent on state support;
+[•] families with average income less than subsistence level or those on state support;